William Harrison Ainsworth: Career as a novelist

 By 1829, Ainsworth was neither a lawyer nor a publisher; indeed he did not have any employment at all.
 He longed for his youthful days in Manchester and pondered writing another novel.
 By the summer, he had begun to travel.
-It was during this time that he began to develop the idea of Rockwood, and began searching for information on the subject.
+It was during this time that he began to develop the idea of Rookwood, and began searching for information on the subject.
 While researching for the novel in 1830, Ainsworth was living at Kensal Lodge.
 He worked on some theatrical pieces and spent the rest of his time working in the legal profession.
 He soon became friends with William Sergison, and the two travelled to Italy and Switzerland during that summer.
 During their travels, they visited the tomb of Percy Bysshe Shelley and John Keats, along with witnessing other notable scenes in the lives of the British Romantic poets.
 Sergison was also the owner of a residence in Sussex, upon which Ainsworth drew in his novel.
 After the two returned to London, Ainsworth began working for Fraser's Magazine, which was launched in 1830.
 The group included many famous literary figures of the day, including Samuel Taylor Coleridge, Robert Southey, Thomas Carlyle, James Hogg and William Makepeace Thackeray.
 It was not until a visit to Chesterfield towards the end of 1831 that he was fully inspired to begin writing the novel, which he did self-confessedly "in the bygone style of Mrs Radcliffe".

 Although he began writing the novel, Ainsworth suffered from more of his father-in-law's financial problems and was unable to resume work on it until 1833.
 During the autumn of that year he managed to complete large portions of the novel while staying in Sussex, near Sergison's home.
 The novel was published in April 1834 by Richard Bentley and contained illustrations by George Cruikshank.
 After working five years in the legal profession, Ainsworth gave it up and dedicated himself to writing.
-Rockwood garnered wide critical and financial success, and pleased his associates at Fraser's Magazine.
+Rookwood garnered wide critical and financial success, and pleased his associates at Fraser's Magazine.
 He started to dress as a dandy, and he was introduced to the Salon of Margaret Power, Countess of Blessington.
 Her Salon was a group of men and literary women, and would include many others but many in London believed that Blessington had a damaged reputation.
 However, this did not stop Ainsworth from meeting many famous British authors from the Salon.
 While part of her circle, he wrote for her collection of stories called The Book of Beauty, published in 1835.
 Ainsworth continued in various literary circles, but his wife and daughters did not; he stayed in Kensal Lodge while they lived with Ebers.
 During this time, Ainsworth met Charles Dickens and introduced the young writer to the publisher John Macrone and the illustrator Cruikshank.
 Ainsworth also introduced Dickens to John Forster at Kensal Lodge, initiating a close friendship between the two.